trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 └─────────────┴──────────────────────────────────────┴──────────┴──────────────────┴────────────────────────────────┘
 ```

-Let's tell the proxy that there is a first contract deployed with some interface.
+5. Tell the proxy that there is a first contract deployed with some interface.
    Edit the parameter file `proxy.parameterList.jsligo` (:warning: Change with the smart contract address on each command line on `addr` fields below :warning:)

 ```ligolang
 #import "proxy.jsligo" "Contract"